CS171/2018/assets/instructions/lab9/Lab9.md

 Congratulations, you have now completed the activities of Lab 9!

-Please submit the code of your completed lab (the final interactive webpage).
-In Canvas, under this week's modules, use the Lab 9 Submission link.
-Upload a zipped folder with your implementation.
+Please submit the code of your completed lab (the final interactive webpage), use the Lab 9 Submission link.

 -----